 In order to maintain our listing on Nasdaq, we are required to comply with the Nasdaq requirements, which includes maintaining a minimum bid price and a minimum public float.
 In particular, we are required to maintain a minimum bid price of \$1.00, and we traded below that threshold between November 30, 2018 and January 15, 2019, and again between March 22, 2019 and May 3, 2019.
 On January 16, 2019, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
 On March 21, 2019, we received a notice from Nasdaq confirming that we had regained compliance with the Minimum Bid Price Rule.
 On May 6, 2019, we received another notice from Nasdaq stating that we were not in compliance with the Minimum Bid Price Rule.
-In addition, on June 24, 2019, we received notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(b)(2)(C) (the "MVPHS Rule") because we failed to maintain a minimum market value of publicly held shares of \$15 million for 30 consecutive business days.
+In addition, on June 24, 2019, we received notice from Nasdaq stating that we were not in compliance with the Minimum Bid Price Rule.
+In addition, on June 24, 2019, we received notice from Nasdaq stating that we were not in compliance with the Stating Rule 5450(b)(2)(C) (the "MVPHS Rule") because we failed to maintain a minimum market value of publicly held shares of \$15 million for 30 consecutive business days.
 These notices had no immediate effect on the Nasdaq listing or trading of the company's common stock.